Sitecore/Sitecore-Azure-Quickstart-Templates/xm/README.md

 The new password for the Sitecore **admin** account.

 #### cm.msdeploy.packageurl
-The blob storage url to a Sitecore CM Web Deploy package.
+The blob storage url to a Sitecore XM Content Management Web Deploy package.

 #### cd.msdeploy.packageurl
-The blob storage url to a Sitecore CD Web Deploy package.
+The blob storage url to a Sitecore XM Content Delivery Web Deploy package.